future timeline technology humanity predictions 2050

 west african black rhino Diceros bicornis longipes extinct 2006

-Borneo - at current rates of deforestation, Borneo's rainforests will be completely gone by 2023.
-Among the many species likely to disappear around this time is the Orangutan, one of the most intelligent of the great apes.
+At current rates of deforestation, Borneo's rainforests will be completely gone by 2023.
+Among the many species likely to disappear around this time is the Orangutan - one of the most intelligent of the great apes.

 orangutan borneo 2023 future deforestation extinct